Mike Nease

-Michael Ray Nease (born October 30, 1961) is an American former professional football guard who played for the Philadelphia Eagles of the National Football League (NFL).
-He played college football at University of Tennessee at Chattanooga, where he was a Jacobs Blocking Trophy winner.
+Michael Ray Nease (born October 30, 1961) is an American former professional football player who was a guard for the Philadelphia Eagles of the National Football League (NFL).
+He played college football for the Chattanooga Mocs, winning the Jacobs Blocking Trophy.
 He also played in the United States Football League (USFL) for the Denver Gold, and had stints in the USFL with the Oklahoma Outlaws and Los Angeles Express and in the NFL with the Cleveland Browns.
 He concluded his career with the New England Steamrollers of the Arena Football League (AFL) in 1988.